sesemeseeds/sesemeseeds/README.md

 - 👋 Hi, I’m @sesemeseeds
-- 👀 I’m interested in weightlifting, playing the piano, GameDev, self-care, and film.
+- 👀 I’m interested in weightlifting, playing the piano, videogames, self-care, and film.
 - 🌱 I’m currently learning Computer Science at the University of Cincinnati, as well as learning videogame development in my free time with Unity Engine and C#.
 - 💞️ I’m looking to collaborate on indie-games.
 - 📫 How to reach me seseev@mail.uc.edu.